Shaved Brussels Sprout Salad with Apples and Walnuts

 What pairs well with Brussels sprout salad?

 I like to eat this as a light lunch topped with some roasted chicken, but this also works beautifully as a side dish.
-Serve it as a side to hearty main dishes like Swedish Meatballs, comforting soups like Chicken Pumpkin Quinoa Chowder, or grilled meat like Grilled Beer Can Chicken.
-It would also make an interesting and fresh side to go alongside your roasted turkey for Thanksgiving dinner!
+Serve it as a side to hearty main dishes like Swedish Meatballs, comforting soups like Pumpkin Chicken Soup, or grilled meat like Grilled Beer Can Chicken.
+It would also make an interesting and fresh side to go alongside your roasted turkey (here's my fan-favorite dry brine recipe for turkey) for Thanksgiving dinner!

 Looking for more Brussels sprout recipes?